wherobots/airflow-providers-wherobots/README.md

 ### Arguments

+* `region: Region`: The Wherobots Compute Region where the SQL query executions are hosted.
+  The values available can be found in `wherobots.db.region.Region`.
+  The default value is `Region.AWS_US_WEST_2` and this is the only region in which Wherobots Cloud operates workloads today.
+  > [!IMPORTANT]
+  > To prepare for the expansion of Wherobots Cloud to new regions and cloud providers, the `region` parameter will become mandatory in a future SDK version.
+  > Before this support for new regions is added, we will release an updated version of the SDK.
+  > If you continue using an older SDK version, your existing Airflow tasks will still work.
+  > However, any new or existing SQL queries that don't specify the `region` parameter will be hosted in the `aws-us-west-2` region.
 * `runtime: Runtime`: The runtime dictates the size and amount of resources powering the run.
 The default value is `Runtime.TINY`; see available values [here](https://github.com/wherobots/wherobots-python-dbapi/blob/main/wherobots/db/runtime.py).